 Air Jordan has built brand loyalty and longevity that most marketers only dream about.
 The brand has transcended generations since its inception in the early 1980’s, and somehow maintained its secure spot at the forefront of streetwear coolness throughout the hard-working, status hungry culture of Gen X, the ambitious and tech-savvy Millennials, and now the socially conscious, digitally native Gen Z.

-For the first addition to our Marketing Leaders Spotlight Series, I sat down with Maria Civitate, Global Manager at Nike, who drives omni-channel marketing strategy for SNKRS and NBHD in Jordan Brand.
+For the first addition to our Marketing Leaders Spotlight Series, I sat down with Maria Civitate, Global Manager at Nike, who drives omnichannel strategy for SNKRS and NBHD in Jordan Brand.
 I had the unique opportunity to not only get a peek behind the curtain at the secret sauce that fuels the incredible Jordan brand, but to learn how Maria’s career journey in tech and marketing agencies brought her to where she is today.
 Maria has a fascinating and impressive background from working on the agency side building and executing engagement and growth strategies for Fortune 500 brands like Gatorade, to working brand side at Nike, developing digital-first marketing strategies to support beloved sneaker brands like Jordan.

 I joined Jordan Brand at Nike in 2019 as a Global Digital Manager for Performance Basketball.
 At that time, my role was focused on defining a digital-first strategy to support Jordan performance footwear including the game shoe and signature business.
 That quickly evolved, expanded and focused all at once.
 I found myself leading a broader, seasonal strategy for Jordan Brand across the @Jumpman23 social channels.